Introduction

 ### Dependency Management

-Then run the following command to install required node modules:
+Next, run the following command to install the required Node modules:

 ```bash